kojodoc/kojodoc.github.io/tutorials-index.md

 ## Structured Lesson Plans
 <a name="exploration-books">

-You can request a copy of the following ebooks by sending a one line email to `ebook@kogics.net` with the text -- "Please send me a copy of [ebook name]".
+You can request a copy of the following ebooks by sending a one line email to `ebook@kogics.net` with the subject -- "Request for a copy of [ebook name]".

 * Explorations with Kojo, Level-1 [PDF] -- Drawing with turtle graphics.
 * Explorations with Kojo, Level-2 [PDF] -- Richer drawing and generative art with functional picture graphics.
-* Explorations with Kojo, Level-3 [PDF] -- Functional animations, data modeling, OO-simulations, and generative music.
+* Explorations with Kojo, Level-3 [PDF] -- Functional animations, generative music, and more (WIP).

 ## Worksheets